 Day 4: Grab a coffee and a scone and start your day at St. Paul’s Cathedral.
 Before you enter St. Paul’s walk down to the Millennium Bridge and get some pictures of the cathedral.

 Once inside the cathedral take your time appreciating the beautiful interior and the magnificent artwork found here.
 Walk up to the Whispering Gallery and then continue to the outside balconies for amazing views of the city.

 After being up so high, head down below the cathedral to the crypt area.
 It’s quite a contrast from the brightness up above!
 Although there isn’t as much to see here as in Westminster Abbey, I found I was much more moved by the overall grandeur of this church.

-For the afternoon head by bus along Holborn Street to the British Museum.
+For the afternoon travel by bus along Holborn Street to the British Museum.

 You could spend days in this museum so you might want to have a look ahead of time and plan which collections you want to see.
 We ended up spending most of our time looking at the Egyptian collections with artifacts dating back to 2000 BC.